MicrosoftDocs/quantum-docs/articles/how-to-use-the-python-sdk-advanced.md

 1. Give your service principal permissions to access your workspace:
     1. Open the Azure Portal.
-    1. In the search bar, enter the name of the resource group you created your Workspace in.
+    1. In the search bar, enter the name of the resource group you created your workspace in.
 Select the resource group when it comes up in the results.
     1. On the resource group overview, select **Access control (IAM)**.
     1. Click **Add Role Assignment**.
     1. Search for and select the service principal.